silviuspac/API_service_ingestion_retrieve/README.md

 * [Docker](https://www.docker.com/) This is a software platform that allows you to build, test, and deploy applications quickly.

 * [Docker Compose](https://docs.docker.com/compose/) This is a tool for defining and running multi-container Docker applications.

+* [Dozzle](https://dozzle.dev/) This is a lightweight, web-based Docker log viewer that provides real-time monitoring and easy troubleshooting.

+* [Mongo Express](https://github.com/mongo-express/mongo-express) This is a web-based MongoDB admin interface

 # Tests
 In the test folder, some unit tests are proposed to assess the behaviour of the APIs, to run them: